Author: Andero Kalju

 • International collaboration in research and teaching: Estonian and Finno-Ugric linguists are embedded in global collaboration networks, giving access to leading research in the field and various opportunities for supplementary courses.
 For instance, students can take advantage of our many Erasmus partnerships for study abroad, and an established network of Finno-Ugric institutes organises yearly winter schools.

-• Special scholarship and stipend opportunities: In addition to six tuition waiver study places, a number of scholarships and living expense stipends are available specifically for EFUL students.
+• Special scholarship and stipend opportunities: In addition to four tuition waiver study places, a number of scholarships and living expense stipends are available specifically for EFUL students.
 Specifically, merit-based scholarships are available from the Kadri, Nikolai and Gerda Rõuk Memorial Fund as well as from the Kindred Peoples’ Programme (the latter specifically for students on the Finno-Ugric language specialisation track) and are intended to cover tuition costs (4000€/year) and subsidise living costs (200€/mo. for 10 months).
 The Rotalia Foundation in the USA supports one student with a €2000 scholarship for the academic year.
 All applicants are automatically considered for tuition waiver study places.
 A separate (but minimal) application is required for the living cost stipends; applicants will receive more information about this after submitting their EFUL application.

 Programme highlights in video